nksaraf/magiql/README.md

 # 🧙 magiql

-A simple but potentially magical GraphQL client for React.
+A set of h GraphQL client for React.
 It stands on the shoulders of massive giants in the data-synchronization and state-management tools in this space both conceputally and some as actual dependencies.
 It uses the amazing React Query library as its data fetching (network) layer to synchronize data with your backend.
 The API is also very similar to `react-query` just slightly tweaked to make it easier with GraphQL.
 The data fetching patterns with `useQuery`, `usePaginatedQuery` and `useInfiniteQuery` (and the numerous ways to customize them) cover almost all use cases that ever arise.
 They provide an amazing user experience with regards to the freshness of the data without overfetching.
 The `useMutation` hook provides a way to update the server state from your React app.
 And last, the `useFragment` hook allow you to properly encapsulate the date requirements of a component within it (for maximum composability and reusability)

+* Stale-while-revalidate caching strategy
+* Request deduplication
+* Infinite queries
+* Paginated queries
+* Parallel and dependent queries
+* Lazy queries
+* Window Focus refetching
+* Network Status refetching
+* Polling/interval refetching
+* React Suspense support
+* Normalized caching (with the help of the relay compiler)
+* Typescript support
+* React Native support
+* Devtools for queries (with the help of `react-query-devtools`) and normalized store

+**Warning**: This is still in alpha stage and there are basically no docs available

 ## Installation